sdkottegoda/micro-integrator/examples/getting-started/README.md

  ![diagram](images/api-config.png)

 4. Save the project and export the composite application to a desired location.
-(Alternatively you can build the project 'composite-service' using maven and the CApp will be located in `composite-service/composite-service-capp/target`.
-The rest of the document will assume that the Capp resides in `composite-service/composite-service-capp/target`
+(Alternatively you can build the project 'composite-service' using maven and the C-App will be located in `composite-service/composite-service-capp/target`.
+The rest of the document will assume that the C-App resides in `composite-service/composite-service-capp/target`

-5. Use docker cli to create the docker image with the both back-end and composite service CAPPs we created
+5. Use docker cli to create the docker image with the both back-end and composite service C-Apps we created
    ```
    $ cd <mi-work-directory>/examples/getting-started/composite-service
    $ docker build -t wso2/mi-getting-started .